 Policies and age requirements for mature-age entry vary by institution.
 To check specific requirements and additional steps, visit the institution pages you are applying to.

-Some institutions consider mature-age applicants under VTAC's SEAS Category 1 (Special Entry Access Scheme).
-If the institutions you are applying to participate in this scheme, you must complete Category 1 of the SEAS application in addition to your VTAC course application.
+Some institutions consider mature-age applicants under VTAC's Equity schemes and scholarships: Personal information and location category.
+If the institutions you are applying to participate in this scheme, the information you provide in the VTAC profile section of your account will be made available to the institutions for consideration, in addition to your VTAC course application.